Ramification theory for varieties over a local field: Introduction

+Let $K$ be a complete discrete valuation field and ${\cal O}_K$ be the valuation ring.
+We assume that the residue field $F$ is perfect of characteristic $p>0$.
+In this article, we generalize the classical ramification theory of extensions of $K$ briefly recalled in 0.2 to the ramification theory for varieties over $K$ as is described in 0.3--0.5 below.
+We also prove a conductor formula of Riemann-Roch type stated in 0.6.

-Let $K$ be a complete discrete valuation field with a perfect residue field $F$ of characteristic $p>0$.
-Let $U$ be a separated smooth scheme of finite type over $K$ and ${\cal F}$ be a smooth $\ell$-adic sheaf on $U$ for a prime number $\ell$ different from $p$.
+We fix a prime number $\ell$ different from $p$.
+Let $U$ be a separated smooth scheme of finite type over $K$ and ${\cal F}$ be a smooth $\ell$-adic sheaf on $U$.
 The alternating sum ${\rm Sw}_K H^*(U_{\bar K}, {\cal F})$ of the Swan conductor is defined as an invariant measuring the wild ramification of the $\ell$-adic representation $H^*(U_{\bar K}, {\cal F})$ of the absolute Galois group $G_K$ of $K$.
-We will define an element ${\rm Sw}_U{\cal F}$ (see (0.2) below and (\ref{eqmap}) in the text) called the Swan class as a certain 0-cycle class supported on the closed fiber of compactification and prove a conductor formula
+We define an element ${\rm Sw}_U{\cal F}$ (see 0.3--0.5 in the introduction and Definition \ref{dfSwU} in the text) called the Swan class as a certain 0-cycle class supported on the closed fiber of a compactification of $U$ over ${\cal O}_K$ and prove a conductor formula

 assuming that $K$ is of characteristic 0 in Corollary \ref{corUsm}.
-We will also prove a relative version (see (0.4) below) of the conductor formula in Theorem \ref{thmcf}.
+We also prove a relative version (see (0.6) below) of the conductor formula in Theorem \ref{thmcf}.

-The formula (0.1) is a mixed characteristic analogue of the higher dimensional generalization of the Grothendieck-Ogg-Shafarevich established in \cite{KSA}.
-The conductor formula of Bloch proved in many cases in \cite{KSA} compute the term ${\rm Sw}_KH^*_c (U_{\bar K},{\mathbb Q}_\ell)$ in the case $U$ is further assumed proper over $K$.
+The formula (0.1) is an arithmetic analogue of the higher dimensional generalization of the Grothendieck-Ogg-Shafarevich established in \cite{KSA}.
+The term ${\rm Sw}_KH^*_c (U_{\bar K},{\mathbb Q}_\ell)$ has been computed in the case where $U$ is further assumed proper over $K$ by the conductor formula of Bloch, proved under some mild assumption in \cite{KSI}.
+In this paper, we will focus on a mixed characteristic case.
+Another approach in a geometric equal characteristic case is studied in \cite{Tsu}.

-In order to define the Swan class, we consider a finite \'etale morphism $f\colon V\to U$ of regular separated flat connected scheme of finite type over $S= {\rm Spec}\ {\cal O}_K$ and study its wild ramification.
-For a connected component $\Gamma$ of $V\times_UV$ different from the diagonal $\Delta_V$, we define (\ref{eqmap}) a certain intersection product

-in a group $F_0G(\partial_{V/U}V) _{\mathbb Q}$ (Definition \ref{dfCU}) of $0$-cycle classes with rational coefficients supported on the wild ramification locus on the boundary, using the $K$-theoretic localized intersection product introduced in \cite{KSI}.